-• Broadcast freight travel information widely to the trucking community.
-This could include the expansion of the Smart Truck Parking (STP) pilot along I-5.
+• Broadcast freight travel information widely to the trucking community, including the expanding Smart Truck Parking (STP) pilot along I-5.
 Similarly, Caltrans could develop a program to share real-time traffic data with carrier company dispatchers and increase the number of dynamic messaging signs statewide.

-Strategy MM-3-E: Give priority in the freight plan to projects implementing state-of-the-art and demonstration technologies
+Strategy MM-3-E: Give priority in the freight plan to projects implementing state-of-the-art and demonstration technologies integration with freight ITS.
+Likewise, freight mobility challenges in the State are so significant that traditional improvements alone will not meet future challenges.